william-taylor-projects/wpl/README.md

 # Windows Playback Library

-WPL is a C++ library to playback video files inside a normal Window on the Win32 operating system.
+WPL or Windows Playback Library is a small C++ library to play video files inside a normal Window on the Win32 operating system.
+I built it as having an intro video in many of my OpenGL projects was something I really wanted to have.
+The library just wraps
+DirectShow and handles the painting of the window for the user.
+It has been used in my projects successfully and I have put it here if others are curious.

 ## Overview